jhunkeler/astroconda/source/installation.rst

 Configure Conda
 ===============

-In order to install packages directly from the AstroConda repository, you will need to configure Miniconda to do so.
-This will permanently add the repository to Conda's search path.
-Be aware that adding additional `anaconda.org <https://anaconda.org>`_ or direct-url repositories may affect the stability of AstroConda's run-time environment.
+In order to install packages directly from the AstroConda repository, you will need to configure Conda to do so.

 .. code-block:: sh

     $ conda config --add channels http://ssb.stsci.edu/astroconda
     # Writes changes to ~/.condarc

+This command will append the AstroConda channel URL to Conda's channel search path.
+Be aware that adding additional `anaconda.org <https://anaconda.org>`_ or direct-url repositories can potentially effect thestability of AstroConda's run-time environment.

+For example, if you add a channel found on anaconda.org because it contains a software package you're interested in, but also provides the same software as AstroConda, it's possible you may lose track of where packages are coming from.
+If you decide to have multiple channels defined in your configuration and bugs begin to appear, it may be best to check their origin before issuing a support ticket to help@stsci.edu. ``conda list`` can be used to display such information about the packages installed in your environment.

 Install AstroConda